any-docs/css/content/guides/counter_styles/using_counters/index.md

 You can specify the increment or decrement amount after the counter name.
 It can be a positive or negative number, but defaults to `1` if no integer is provided.

-Apart from being incremented or decremented, counters can also be explicitly set to a value using the {{cssxref("counter-set")}} property.
+Apart from being incremented or decremented, counters can also be explicitly set to a value using the `counter-set` property.

 ```css
 .done::before {